The ColorPerfect Help System

 Maker

-In ColorNeg Mode there is a list of Makers - manufacturers of color negative film,.
-Selecting one will update the Film List so that it shows all built-in films made by that manufacturer.
-In addition to actual manufacturers, the Maker list includes Legacy, a very approximate way of trying possible film types (we recommend using the FilmType scroll for this), My Films, a list of manufacturer's films you personally use (see Help for the My Films button) and User.
-In User mode (which is the only mode for ColorPos) you can develop and handle your own list of film or digital camera calibrations.
+In ColorNeg Mode there is a list of Makers - manufacturers of color negative film and in PerfectRAW Mode there is a list of digital camera manufacturers.
+Selecting one will update the Film List or Camera List so that it shows all built-in films or digital cameras made by that manufacturer.
+In addition to actual manufacturers, the Maker list includes My Films or My Cameras, lists of manufacturer's films or cameras you personally use (see Help for the My Films/My Cameras button) and User.
+In User mode you can develop and handle your own list of film or digital camera calibrations.

 Add - Change

-In ColorPos Mode or in ColorNeg's User Mode, you can edit the name in the Film List List Menu.
+In ColorPos Mode or in ColorNeg's and PerfectRAW's User Mode, you can edit the name in the Film List List Menu.
 Add/Chg will add a new calibration under this name to the list so it can be accessed in the future.
 The only way to produce new calibrations in ColorPerfect is with FilmType Scrolling, (see Help for the FilmType box), so if you have produced a FilmType calibration that you think will be useful, enter a new name for it in the Film List box and press Add/Chg.
 This action will only save the new name for the current session.
 To save it permanently, use the Save button to put it on file with the rest of the current Film List.
 When FilmType is activated, it puts "FilmType in use" in the Film List box.
 Edit that into the film name you want and use Add/Change to record your new film.
 Don't forget to Save if you want to keep the new film for future use.

 Delete Film